Students from outside the UK who would like to spend part of their degree at Nottingham may do so through the International exchange programme.

 English language requirements

-If you are applying from a country where English is not the official/majority language, you must submit evidence of English language proficiency at the time of application.
+If you are applying from a country where English is not the official/majority language, you must submit evidence of English language proficiency (minimum entry requirements are IELTS 6.0 (5.5)) at the time of application.
 We accept IELTS (academic) and Pearson PTE Academic tests of English language proficiency.

 See our English language requirements page for more information.